Undergraduate Certificate in History

 Who is this course for?

-To do well in this course, you must have a keen interest in history and a strong motivation to study at undergraduate level.
-You should have an effective command of written English and enjoy in-depth discussion of historical issues.
+You must have a keen interest in history and a strong motivation to study at undergraduate level.
+You should have an effective command of written English and enjoy in-depth discussions of historical issues.

 Relevant qualifications and evidence of recent study are things we regard favourably, but you don’t have to have formal qualifications.
 If you have little or no recent experience of study or exams, don’t let this put you off applying.
 We will take into account your academic potential, your commitment to studying the subject in a structured way, and other considerations.